jdevuyst/dependable-data-structures/README.md

 For now these are left as a proverbial 'exercise for the reader'.

+The code in this repository requires Idris 1.3.x.

 # Table of Contents

 * [Data Structures for Idris](#data-structures-for-idris)